Therapy Process and Outcome in Cross-Racial/Ethnic Therapy Relationships

 Sara Waters and Jackson Taylor are conducting a qualitative study exploring how cultural identities emerge and are negotiated in the therapeutic relationship.
 In the study, Hays’ (2008) ADDRESSING model of identity is applied to map the ways in which clients' and therapists' various sociocultural identities (e.g., age, disability, religion, ethnicity/race, social status, sexual orientation, indigenous heritage, national origin, gender) overlap and intersect in cross-racial psychotherapy.
 Results of their initial efforts have been presented at the 2013 Diversity Challenge at the Institute for the Study and Promotion of Race and Culture, Boston College.
-Project Director: Sara Waters
+Project Director: Sara Waters, M.A.

 Sexual Orientation and the Psychotherapeutic Process

 Within the context of the Chang lab’s research on racially mismatched psychotherapy dyads, Sara Waters is exploring sexual orientation as an additional dimension of patient identity.
 A major focus of this research is on sexual orientation microaggressions and their impact on the therapeutic relationship.
 Other areas of interest include presenting problems of GLBTQ patients, patient self-disclosure of sexual orientation, therapeutic ruptures and repair strategies, and how therapist self-disclosures and responses to patient issues related to sexual orientation can affect therapeutic outcomes.
-Project Director: Sara Waters
+Project Director: Sara Waters, M.A.

 The First Session of Cross-Racial Therapy